artofimagination/stereo-calibration-and-vSLAM/README.md

  * **Parameters**
       - _fov_ - sets the field of view
       - _samplingRatio_ - allows the user to change how many points to show.
 For example selecting 10, will show every 10th point only.
 Improves performance.
 For me > 200 settings was reasonable fast.
+      - _ignore depth_ - Ignores drawing points that have a depth more than the limit.

 ### Resolution
 Performance can be quite different with different resolution, hence I added the feature of changing it.
 Note: Blok Matching resolution MUST be the same as the calibration for appropriate results.